Udo/minibars/README.md

 <img src="https://github.com/Udo/minibars/blob/master/assets/minibar-logo.png?raw=true" align="right"/>Minibars is a small, light-weight alternative to the more fully-featured Handlebars (http://handlebarsjs.com/) templating engine.
 It's non-minified code is just about 8kb in size, which makes it a viable alternative where code size is an issue and not all of Handlebars' features are required.

 I designed Minibars to be a minimally viable drop-in replacement for Handlebars in _my_ daily usage - your mileage will probably vary.
-Minibars does not offer any of the following advanced features: template comments (you can still use HTML comments), the Handblebars API, the same helper function signature, partials, and there are some differences in variable scoping behavior.
+Minibars does not offer any of the following advanced features: template comments (you can still use HTML comments), the Handblebars API, partials, and there are some differences in variable scoping behavior.
 However, simple Handlebars templates should compile without changes under Minibars.

 License: minibars.js is released into the public domain.